anlbora/SnakeGame---JavaScript/README.md

 - **index.html**: Contains the HTML structure for the game.
 - **style.css**: Provides the styles and layout for the game interface.
 - **script.js**: Implements the game logic, including snake movement, collision detection, and scoring.

-## Code Overview

-### HTML

-The `index.html` file sets up the main structure of the game, including the play area, score display, and modals for game over and difficulty selection.